grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 ### MimirAutoscalerNotActive

-This alert fires when any of Mimir's Kubernetes Horizontal Pod Autoscaler's (HPA) `ScalingActive` condition is `false`.
+This alert fires when any of Mimir's Kubernetes Horizontal Pod Autoscaler's (HPA) `ScalingActive` condition is `false` and the related scaling metrics are not 0.
 When this happens, it's not able to calculate desired scale and generally indicates problems with fetching metrics.

 How it **works**: